Chinese expulsion

 To work out some book details, we toured the site of Eureka’s historic Chinatown.

-I’m working closely with Humboldt Asians and Pacific Islanders in Solidarity (HAPI) under a grant from the California Coastal Commission.
+I’m working closely with Humboldt Asians and Pacific Islanders in Solidarity (HAPI) under a grant from the California State Coastal Conservancy.
 The book, as yet untitled, is due to be published this fall by The Press at Cal Poly Humboldt.
 Doubtless this will be one of their less scholarly works, but it will include about ten pages of background material with historical context.
 And how many academic tomes can offer a cute cat?

 The book will be used in local schools, especially fourth grade classes, to teach about this dark chapter in California’s history.
 Yukari Mishima, a talented Japanese artist whose style reminds me of Hayao Miyazaki, is creating the beautiful illustrations.
 And the Humboldt County Office of Education is designing an accompanying curriculum.